 - Use the right equipment.
 Opt for sleds that are easy to control and steer.
-The Hill can get busy, so being able to control your sled is important.
+The hill can get busy, so being able to control your sled is important.

 - Know the terrain.
 The U.S. Capitol Grounds is a historic arboretum with memorial and commemorative trees throughout campus.
-In the area opened for sledding, the AOC has surrounded most of the older trees and saplings with fencing to protect them from errant sleds.
+In any area opened for sledding, the AOC has surrounded most of the older trees and saplings with fencing to protect them from errant sleds.
 The ground also has natural bumps and inconsistencies that make the hillside uneven and occasionally difficult to traverse.
 If you see an obstacle approaching and cannot stop the sled, roll off and away from the obstacle.

 - Use your head.
 Sit in a forward-facing position.
-Sliding down the Hill on your stomach, head first, puts you at a greater risk for head injury.
+Sliding down the hill on your stomach, head first, puts you at a greater risk for head injury.

 - Listen.
-Listen to any directions provided by the United States Capitol Police who are monitoring the snow activities on the Hill.
+Listen to any directions provided by the United States Capitol Police who are monitoring the snow activities on the hill.

 We want you to have fun while also staying safe and warm.
 Happy sledding!